 Control Does Not Equal Responsibility

 At this point, you might be starting to suspect that I have a vested interest in talking up the benefits of SaaS ITSM.

 In the interests of fairness, though, I should point out that there’s at least one major point to remember when deciding whether to host your ITSM solution on-premise or in the cloud: Responsibility.

 You can outsource control of your ITSM solution and dataset, but you can’t outsource your legal responsibility to ensure it’s hosted according to the applicable legal and compliance frameworks.

-Now yes, as I’ve already explained, cloud service providers do usually offer a higher level of security than the average organisation can provide in-house.
+Now yes, as I’ve already explained, cloud service providers like IBM Cloud do usually offer a higher level of security than the average organisation can provide in-house.
 But with that said, you need to be completely sure that a prospective vendor can deliver on their promises before signing on the dotted line.

 Because if they can’t, and something goes wrong… It’ll be on you.

 First of all, before I draw any sweeping conclusions from the results of our survey, I’d like to point out that everything I’ve written here is exclusively on the subject of security.
 There are all sorts of pros and cons to both on-premise and SaaS solutions, and we’ll be covering some of the main areas through further blog posts in the coming weeks.